 The Diamondback: The rattlesnake has been, and continues to be, a strong theme in many NightRider pieces.
 It’s not only an iconic symbol of the wild west, but an image that references the theme of freedom, from the first hints of revolution in the original thirteen colonies and beyond.

-Available in solid .925 sterling silver with optional black onyx, red garnet, or moissanite gemstone eyes.
+The 1912 ring is available now in solid .925 sterling silver with optional black onyx, red garnet, or moissanite gemstone eyes.